Shared Memory as Behavior Guide

 Use shared memory files as a knowledge base, operations manual, tool policies, and durable behavioral guidance that every agent reads automatically.

-MemexAI has two virtual memory scopes:
+MemexAI has two virtual memory scopes with fundamentally different purposes:

 Use case 1: Internal knowledge base